Still downloading templates?

 Although the formulas in this article work, there’s a better way than Excel to calculate time—ClickUp!

-This simple interface makes it a breeze to drag and drop rows and columns to quickly change your view.
+This simple interface lets you drag and drop rows and columns to quickly change your view.